U.S. Meat Consumption Statistics & Facts to Know in 2026

 Poultry Consumption in the US

-The Annual Poultry Consumption in the US Per Capita in 2022 was 115 Pounds.
-(USDA)
+The Annual Poultry Consumption in the US Per Capita in 2024 was 116.5 Pounds.
+(National Chicken Council)

-This statistic is projected to increase steadily through 2031.
-One of the reasons why poultry is so popular is due to consumers learning how much healthier it is than red meat.
+In 2024, the average American used about 116.5 pounds of poultry.
+The USDA expects this to rise slightly to 117.6 pounds per person in 2025.
+One of the reasons why poultry is so popular is that consumers are learning how much healthier it is than red meat.

 Chicken Consumption in the US

 Chicken is the most consumed meat in the US.
 Poultry has practically taken over the meat industry.
-In retail weight, poultry beat red meat consumption in 2022 with 115.0 pounds poultry to 111.8 pounds chicken.
+In 2024, the U.S. produced 46.99 billion pounds of chicken.
+This is expected to grow by 1.6% to 47.76 billion pounds in 2025.

 Since 1910, Chicken Consumption Has Increased by 540 Percent in the US.
 (USDA)